 We also support families and people who work with the children and young people.

-We provide advice, support and training for schools and education settings on the needs of children and young people who have a clinical diagnosis of hearing or vision impairment, or a physical disability.
+We provide advice, support and training for schools and education settings on the needs of children and young people who have a clinical diagnosis of deafness, vision impairment, or a physical disability.

 We work with children and young people aged 0-25 at home, in nursery and early years settings, in schools and in Further Education colleges.